 Do you sometimes wake up feeling like you hardly got any sleep?
-But after a shower and breakfast, you’re surprisingly alert and get through the day just fine?
+But after a shower and breakfast, you’re surprisingly alert and manage to get through the day just fine?

-This happens to me more often than I once would have admitted.
-And even though I know it happens, it’s not always easy to accept that I often sleep better than I feel I do.
+This happens to me more often than I would have once admitted.
+And even though I know it happens, it’s not always easy to accept that I often actually sleep considerably better than I feel I do.

 Asleep or awake?

 Surely the heavy eyes and the sore head are clear signs of a terrible night’s sleep?
 And what about the feeling that I woke up many times, only sleeping lightly between wakings?

 On the other hand, I’m not exhausted by midday, I’m able to get my work done, go the gym, and power on through the day without being a horribly grumpy human being.

 Am I just used to living with insomnia?
 Do I dream about being awake?
 Am I just really, really bad at judging how much sleep I get?

 It turns out that the truth is probably a combination of the first and third explanations.
 There are occasional nights when I genuinely don’t sleep much: if I get up and start working at 5 a.m.
 I’m definitely not asleep!